Fall Colors in Steamboat Springs

 Alternative Route near North Routt

-One of our more popular drives, the Elk River Valley, is one of the prettiest spots in the state.
-This area has a unique blend of agriculture, river bottoms, and high peaks, and the colors are as diverse as the landscape.
+One of our more popular drives in the North Routt area, Elk River Valley is one of the prettiest spots in the state.
+This area has a unique blend of agriculture, river bottoms, and high peaks, with colors as diverse as the landscape.

 Taking a left at the Clark Store will bring you to County Road 62.
-Traveled by few but loved by many, this drive will not only leave you breathless, but you will quickly run out of room on your camera with the number of pictures you will take.
+Traveled by few but loved by many, this drive will not only leave you breathless, but you may quickly run out of room on your camera with the number of pictures you'll want to take.

-The roads bring you around the south side of Steamboat Lake and have amazing views of the Zirkel Wilderness area, Sand Mountain and Hahns Peak.
+The roads bring you around the south side of Steamboat Lake, opening up amazing views of the Zirkel Wilderness area, Sand Mountain and Hahns Peak.
 There are several side trips you can take once you are back on County Rd 129.
 Adventures can continue north to Wyoming, through Big Red Park, or drive to the end of Seedhouse Road and take a hike in the Zirkel.

 Buffalo Pass Road

 Located a stone's throw from downtown Steamboat Springs, Buffalo Pass Road is a local favorite and one of the easiest places to find spectacular fall colors.
 Early morning risers have a great chance of seeing elk and moose roaming the open parks between the grandstands of pines and aspen.
-Ridges and Valleys dominate the skyline, with photo ops around each turn.
+Ridges and valleys dominate the skyline, with photo ops around every corner.

 Flattops Scenic Byway

 Located just outside the sleepy town of Yampa, the Flattops area is one of our nation's largest wilderness areas.
 Known for the state's largest herd of elk, grand aspen stands, and broad alpine vistas, this area is truly one of our Nation's treasures.
-Driving out early increases your chances of seeing elk, deer, moose, and other wildlife.
+Driving out early increases your chances of seeing elk, deer, moose, and other animals that live in Steamboat Springs.

-There are many places to stop and stretch your legs, and don't forget to bring your fly rod.
-Yamcola, Upper Stillwater, and Stillwater all have populations of Rainbow and Cutthroat Trout.
+There are many places to stop and stretch your legs, and if you love fishing, you had better not forget to bring your fly rod!
+Steamboat Springs fly fishing is legendary, and Yamcola, Upper Stillwater, and Stillwater all have populations of Rainbow and Cutthroat Trout.
 Take Highway 131, located just south of Steamboat Springs, all the way to the town of Yampa.
 Head down the main street and follow the signs.
 Don't forget to stop at the famous Antlers Bar and Grill for a cold one.

 Steamboat Springs is generally one of the first spots in the state to change colors.
-If you don't like driving, there are many good spots right in town to enjoy the fall colors.
+If you don't like driving, there are many good spots right in town to enjoy Steamboat Springs in the fall.

-Steamboat Restaurant Week begins September 24 to October 2.
+Steamboat Restaurant Week begins October 7 and runs through October 15.
 This event features local restaurants that serve specials to foodies and casual eaters alike.
 With this opportunity, you'll be able to explore local restaurants and their favorite meals!

 When else can you enjoy all of Steamboat's colors?
 My favorite hikes in the fall are Spring Creek Trail (a classic, and a trail that I hike every week with my family) and Mad Creek Trail.
 Of course, though, any hike is a good hike in the fall or anytime in Steamboat.